BPpearsall/Unit-9-HW-README-Generator/README.md

 When I complete the inquirer, it runs a linked JS file called generateMarkdown.js which houses the skeleton .md file and adds the linked answers to the approriate area.

+Here is a link to the youtube video that goes over the homework https://www.youtube.com/watch?v=-TE1j67Rxls